MissAllSunday/Breeze/README.txt

 - Users individual settings, each user defines her/his own settings.
 - Mentions for status and comments.
 - Notifications for several features.
+- Alerts for status and mentions.
+- My mood feature.
+- Cover upload to their wall.
 - General wall page for displaying your buddies latest activity.
 - Couple of blocks for showing your buddies, visitors, latest activity and about me block.
 - Works with or without JavaScript.